tj/axon/Readme.md

 PubSockets additionally have options for batching:

-  - `batch max` - Max amount of messages to buffer in memory.
+  - `batch max` - Max amount of messages to buffer in memory [10].
-  - `batch ttl` - Amount of time to buffer messages before sending.
+  - `batch ttl` - Amount of time in milliesconds to buffer messages before sending [100].

 ## Binding / Connecting